 A grandparent can love a child as much as their parents do, and a divorce can affect the time they spend with their grandchildren.
 However, biological grandparents of a child/children that have a set custody arrangement can also ask for visitation rights.
 To do so, the grandparents must establish that they hold a healthy relationship with their grandchild.
 The court will weigh this, and all other evidence presented when making this decision.

-If you are looking for a family lawyer that can help guide you through the child custody process and proceedings, contact the law professionals at Latiolais Law Firm.
+If you are looking for a family lawyer in New Orleans that can help guide you through the child custody process and proceedings, contact the law professionals at Latiolais Law Firm.
 Emily Latiolais and her team are ready to serve you and the New Orleans and other South Louisiana areas!